ndangelo/type/_posts/docs/2016-04-28-east-wordpress.markdown

 #### Social Menu

-You can create a normal menu with custom link to the social media site.
+You can create a normal menu with a custom link to the social media site.
 Then you can assign the menu to the Social Menu location in the Menu Settings section.

 ![social-media-menu](/images/docs/wordpress/east/social-media-menu.png)